 Since 2001, WTO Members have been negotiating in the context of the WTO Doha Development Round on rules for the further liberalisation of international trade.
-To the disappointment of many, years of negotiations so far have resulted in only limited agreements on new rules for international trade.
+To the disappointment of many, years of negotiations so far have resulted in only limited agreements on new rules for international trade, achieved in Bali in December 2013 and in Nairobi in December 2015.
 However, the current WTO rules have played an important role in mitigating the consequences of the 2008-9 Global Financial and Economic Crisis.
 In the face of the dramatic drop in production and exports as well as high unemployment experienced by many countries during the 2008-9 crisis, it was feared that countries would resort to trade protectionist measures to support their domestic industries.
 During the Great Depression of the 1930s, the adoption of such protectionist measures deepened and lengthened the economic crisis considerably, which in turn led to political upheaval and radicalization, international tension and, eventually, war.
-It has been argued that the WTO and its rules have contributed much to the fact that countries did not - in a more significant manner - resort to disruptive protectionism in response to the Global Financial and Economic Crisis and that history did not repeat itself.
-However, continued vigilance is called for because high levels of unemployment and inequality persist in many countries leading to pressure on governments by domestic industries calling for protection from foreign competition, with the trade war between the US and China being the most prominent example of such developments.
-Moreover, present-day protectionist measures do not only take the form of high tariffs or small quotas (both easy to detect) but instead hide in domestic regulation or domestic policy measures.
+The WTO and its rules have contributed much to the fact that countries did not - in any significant manner - resort to protectionism in response to the Global Financial and Economic Crisis and that history did not repeat itself.
+However, continued vigilance is called for because high levels of unemployment persist in many countries leading to pressure on governments by domestic industries calling for protection from foreign competition.
+Moreover, most present-day protectionist measures no longer take the form of high tariffs or small guotas (both easy to detect) but instead hide in domestic regulation or domestic policy measures.

 This introductory course on WTO law and policy is recommended to all students who want to gain a better understanding of the core institutional and substantive rules of the international trading system.
-This understanding will enable students to also appreciate some other recent developments in the field of international economic law, such as the proliferation of preferential trade agreements and the ongoing trade tensions between major trading powers in the world.
-Both are a response to the failure of the Doha Development Round to reach multilateral consensus, thereby shifting trade negotiations and actions partly away from the WTO.
-Depending on the political and economic position of the involved states, some of these agreements and actions may well set new standards for future international trade regulation.
+This understanding will enable students to also appreciate some other recent developments in the field of international economic law, such as the proliferation of preferential trade agreements.
+The number and coverage of such agreements have been increasing in response to the failure of the Doha Development Round to reach multilateral consensus, thereby shifting trade negotiations partly away from the WTO.
+Depending on the political and economic position of the involved states, some of these agreements may well set new standards for future international trade regulation.
 By taking this course, students will gain understanding of not just the WTO but also of other recent developments in international economic relations.